AbdullahAldakheel/ClassicArcadeGame/README.md

 ## Contributing

-This repository is Classic Arcade Game for _all_ Udacity Front-end.
+This repository is Classic Arcade Game for Udacity Front-end.